 Welcome to Niigata, home to both the best rice and the best sake in Japan-and hopefully you will feel at home here too.

-This guide has been compiled with the distilled knowledge of many a senpai ALT, and updated by your Prefectural Advisors.
+This guide has been compiled with the distilled knowledge of many a senpai ALT and updated by your Prefectural Advisors.
 While some of the information contained herein might be out of date, we hope that this guide serves to help you where other sources may be lacking.

-Remember: if in doubt, feel free to contact your supervisor, your RA or one of your PAs.
-And if you have any questions, a large portion of the community is on the AJET Facebook page and always willing to help.
+Remember: if in doubt, feel free to contact your supervisor, your PAs, and your RAs.

+And if you have any questions, a large portion of the community is on the Niiqata AJET Facebook page and is always willing to help.

-We hope you enjoy your time here!
+We hope you enjoy your time here.
+Welcome to the Niigata Family!